 When choosing a major, Rosemont College students have several choices to make.
-Scroll down to the bottom of this page to see a full list of majors offered at Rosemont College below.
+Scroll down to the bottom of this page to see a full list of majors offered at Rosemont College.

-Rosemont College offers an honors program for highly-qualified applicants, but does not offer a Freshman Honors College.
+✅ Rosemont College offers an honors program for highly-qualified applicants, but does not offer a Freshman Honors College.
 Students must complete a senior project if they are in the Honors Program at Rosemont College.

-Rosemont College does not require an internship for all students, but does require an internship for students in some majors.
-Students can look for internships during the summer, or gain work experience with a part-time job.
+🟨 Rosemont College does not require an internship for all students, but does require an internship for students in some majors.

 Rosemont College does not have any ROTC programs.